dsatizabal/cpuy-alu/README.md

 make gtkwave_alu
 ```

-a GtkWave window will open, you should see the hierarchy of the timer containing the available signals that can be displayed for examination, like in our case we're viewing the clk, rst, enable, operation, data_in, data_out, empty and full:
+a GtkWave window will open, you should see the hierarchy of the TestBechn and ALU containing the available signals that can be displayed for examination, like in our case we're viewing the clk, rst, enable, operation, data_in, data_out, empty and full:

 ![GtkWave results for ALU module](./img/gtkwave.png "GtkWave: ALU module")